jtplugin/fusion-3d-slicer/terms_of_service.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using the JT 3D Slicer plugin ("the Plugin") for Autodesk Fusion 360, you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the JT 3D Slicer plugin ("the Plugin") for Autodesk Fusion, you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the Plugin.

 ## 2. About JT 3D Slicer

-JT 3D Slicer is a plugin for Autodesk Fusion 360 developed by Giovanni Tommasi ("JT Plugin Development", "we", "us", or "our") that enables users to slice 3D bodies into multiple parts along specified axes for manufacturing, prototyping, and design purposes.
+JT 3D Slicer is a plugin for Autodesk Fusion developed by Giovanni Tommasi ("JT Plugin Development", "we", "us", or "our") that enables users to slice 3D bodies into multiple parts along specified axes for manufacturing, prototyping, and design purposes.

 ## 3. License Grant